top of page

 At A Glance

 VR can function as a shared social medium that strengthens connection between older adults, caregivers, and intergenerational partners.
-Studies include VR storytelling, dyadic caregiver–care recipient use, and structured group-based immersive experiences.
+Evidence includes intergenerational VR storytelling programs, caregiver–care recipient dyadic use, and structured group-based immersive experiences (Appel et al., 2022, intergenerational VR study; Alizai et al., 2025, caregiver usability study).

-Across the literature, VR is increasingly positioned not only as a therapeutic tool, but as a relational platform that enables communication, storytelling, and shared meaning-making across generations.
+Across the literature, VR is increasingly positioned not only as a therapeutic tool but as a relational platform that enables communication, storytelling, and shared meaning-making across generations and care relationships.

 Key Research Findings